-- initial assessment of application documents,
+- initial assessment of the application documents,

-- initial inspection at production plant,
+- initial inspection at the production plant,

-- manufacturer's quality control,
+- manufacturer's quality control

 - periodical external inspections.

 The type testing, initial assessment of documents and initial inspection are performed to obtain an initial validation of materials, products, production processes and the manufacturer's quality control.
 After successfully passing these procedures, the certificate will be issued.